Skip to content

 Resources

 The CHPC has several computing environments.
 Reseachers may use the General Environment (GE) for research that does not involve sensitive data.
-We also mantain a Protected Environment (PE) for researchers with sponsored research projects and work that is sensitive in nature, including projects involving human genomic data.
+We also mantain a Protected Environment (PE) for researchers with sponsored research projects and work that is sensitive in nature, including projects involving Protected Health Information (PHI).
 Both the GE and PE include high-performance computing clusters, Windows resources, virtual machines, and several storage options.

 Clusters

 The largest computational resources at the CHPC are the high-performance computing clusters.
 These are groups of computers (the computers are often called servers or nodes) that are used to perform calculations.
+A supercomputer is not one individual computer, but a group of connected computers, which is where the name “cluster” comes from.
 Researchers run their computations on the clusters by requesting resources—CPU cores, memory, and GPUs—through the scheduler.

 At the CHPC, the clusters are operated on the condominium model, where research groups can purchase nodes that are added to a cluster.
 When a research group is not using its computational resources, they are made available to the community, though the owner group always has priority over guest users.
 This model helps ensure that nodes are not left idle and increases overall throughput and accessibility.
 Additionally, the CHPC owns nodes and provides priority access to department-owned nodes through allocations.
-Allocations are required to use CHPC-owned nodes with priority on the notchpeak and redwood clusters; they are not required on older systems like kingspeak.
+Allocations are required to use CHPC-owned nodes with priority on recent clusters; they are not required on older systems (see the cluster user guides for details).
 Research groups may request an allocation by submitting a proposal, which is reviewed by a committee of researchers.
 Small allocations are available to new principal investigators; these are reviewed internally by CHPC staff.
-When you interact with the scheduler, you must specify an account and partition, which together describe the resources you are requesting (such as CHPC-owned nodes with an allocation or owner nodes).
+When you interact with the scheduler, you must specify an account, partition, and quality of service (QoS), which together describe the resources you are requesting (such as CHPC-owned nodes with an allocation or owner nodes).

 Accessing the clusters